iurnah/ruihan.org/docs/leetcode/dynamic-programming/notes.md

 - One insight of this solution is that every word in the sentence is possible to start a new row, but not necessary.
-For example, a long row can contain multiple of the setence, but the last word cannot fit in to this sigle row, it start a new row.
+For example, a long row can contain multiple of the setences, but the last word cannot fit into this sigle row, it start a new row.
 In this case only the first word in the sentence and the last word can start a new row.
-We use this insight in the following way, for each word, we assume it could start a new row, then greedyly use the following words in the sentence to fix the row, we record the total number of words can fit this row in dp[i], i is the index of the starting word in the sentence. after the calculation, we could count sum(dp[i]), i is starting word's index
+We use this insight in the following way, for each word, we assume it could start a new row, then use the following words in the sentence to fix the row, we record the total number of words that can fit this row in `dp[i]`, `i` is the index of the starting word in the sentence.
+After the calculation, we could count `sum(dp[i])`, `i` is starting word's index.

 ```C++
 class Solution {